 For full details of the results, choose a category:

-Congratulations to the winners in the three categories!
-Full details and report here: Yeovil Literary Prize 2014 Results.
+Congratulations to the winners in the four categories!
+Full details and report here: Yeovil Literary Prize 2015 Results.

 Read about our most recent successes.